HOW TO SCHEDULE A WEDDING

 SPECIFIC TOPICS OF INFORMATION

-2. Time of Celebration: Weddings can scheduled on Saturdays starting at 11AM until 1PM (the latest).
-Friday Weddings can be also arranged.
+2. Time of Celebration: Weddings can scheduled on Saturdays starting at 11AM until 1PM (the latest) Friday Weddings can be also arranged.

 3. Flowers and Decorations: You may wish to provide flowers for the sanctuary for your wedding.
 The flowers provided for the sanctuary are a gift to the church and are not to be removed to be used at the reception or dinner.
 An “aisle runner” for the church is not allowed.
 Bows, etc., on pew ends are allowed but must be fastened by ribbon only; not clamps, sticky stuff, etc., only ribbon.
 They must be removed immediately after the ceremony.

 4. Photographer/Videographer: Most couples like to have a remembrance of their wedding ceremony.
 However, we make every effort to make sure that your wedding ceremony is in every way possible a spiritual expression of faith.
 To that end, please be sure they contact the parish office with any questions in regards to photographing inside the church.
 At no time will they be allowed in the sanctuary of the church, but they may discretely move about the church aisles without interrupting your guests view.
-They should speak to Fr.
-Jay before the Mass if they have any questions.
+They should speak to the priest before the Mass if they have any questions.

 5. Rice-Throwing/bubbles: We would ask that you kindly inform your guests to refrain from throwing rice, flower petals or anything else.